Ejay02/resume-analyzer/README.md

 # Resume Analyzer

-A powerful resume analysis tool built with React Router, designed to help job seekers optimize their resumes using AI-powered feedback.
+A resume analysis tool built with React Router, designed to help job seekers optimize their resumes using AI-powered feedback.

 ## 🚀 Features